Some relations deduced from regularized double shuffle relations of multiple zeta values: Relations deduced from regularized double shuffle relations

 \subsection{Weighted sum formula of L. Guo and B. Xie}

 In this subsection, we discuss the weighted sum formula of L. Guo and B. Xie \cite{Guo-Xie2009}.
-We provide a much simpler proof of the weighted sum formula, and give the formula corresponding to the multiple zeta-star values.
+They obtained their weighted sum formula just from the regularized double shuffle relations.
+Here we provide a much simpler proof of the weighted sum formula, and give the formula corresponding to the multiple zeta-star values.

 For positive integers $n,k_1,\ldots,k_{n}$, let